C0ZEN/Cogeo/README.md

 A very simple but complete chat app like **Slack** and **Discord**.

-A very simple but complete chat app like Slack and Discord.
 You can manage groups, channels and users.

 The design is 100% homemade.